Kenji Miyazawa: Early writings

 Kenji's works were influenced by contemporary trends of romanticism and the proletarian literature movement.
-His readings in Buddhist literature, particularly the Lotus Sutra, to which he became devoted, also came to have a strong influence on his writings.
+His readings in Buddhist literature, particularly the Lotus Sutra, to which he became devoted, also came to have an influence on his writings.

 In 1919, his sister prepared a collection of 662 of his tanka for publication.
 Kenji edited a volume of extracts from Nichiren’s writings, the year before he join the Kokuchūkai (see below).

 He largely abandoned tanka by 1921, and turned his hand instead to the composition of free verse, involving an extension of the conventions governing tanka verse forms.
 He is said also to have written three thousand pages a month worth of children's stories during this period, thanks to the advice of a priest in the Nichiren order, Takachiyo Chiyō.
 At the end of the year he managed to sell one of these stories for five yen, which was the only payment he received for his writings during his own lifetime.